mbabynames search ✿

 Ahmed Drake

-"noble and strong" (Ahmed) meets "dragon" (Drake).
+"highly praised" (Ahmed) meets "dragon" (Drake).
 The combination reads as complete.
 Neither name overshadows the other.
 Both names share the letter D. It links them without clashing.

 Ahmed Kane